SoftwareAG/c8y-docs/content/machine-learning/casting-defect-detection-bundle/cast-defect-detection.md

 **Method 1: Creating a custom deep neural network architecture**

-1. Follow the steps described in [Machine Learning Workbench > Neural Network (NN) Designer](/machine-learning/web-app-mlw/#creating-a-new-custom-architecture-file) and create a new architecture file named *castingModelDesigner.architecture* with 'None' as **Architecture**.
+1. Follow the steps described in [Machine Learning Workbench > Neural Network (NN) Designer](/machine-learning/web-app-mlw/#creating-a-new-custom-architecture-file) and create a new architecture file named *castingModelDesigner.architecture* with "None" as **Architecture**.

 2. Select the *castingModelDesigner.architecture* file and click the edit icon <img src="/images/zementis/mlw-edit-icon.png" alt="Edit" style="display:inline-block; margin:0"> to open an interface/editor to build your own deep neural network architecture by dragging and dropping various layers available in the menu at the left.